Knightwalker/burger-lab/README.md

 - [EJS](https://ejs.co/)
 - [MongoDB](https://www.mongodb.com/)

-In the project directory, you can run:

-### `npm start`
+## How To Run

-Runs the app in the development mode.
+- In the project directory, you can run `npm start` to run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.